Short on time? For the key points on flow, stick to the bold text and the conclusion.

 Thirdly, your creativity levels receive a boost as a result of increased pattern recognition and wider lateral thinking.
 It’s easier to link together old and new ideas to come up with brilliant solutions.

 Finally, full awareness, total immersion and highly-responsive senses lead to superhuman performances that cannot be matched by someone who’s not in the flow.

 Whether you’re looking for top performances, wishing to learn faster or in desperate need of creativity, flow is the solution.

 In this final part, we’ll discuss the changes happening in the brain when you’re in a flow state.

 On a neuroanatomical level, the most important change is called transient hypofrontality.
 This means that the prefrontal cortex, the frontal area of the brain, temporally shuts off.
-As a lot of higher-order processing and conscious thinking goes on here, you’ll be free of self-criticism, fear of risk and emotions during flow.
+As a lot of higher-order processing and conscious thinking goes on here, you’ll be free of self-criticism, fear of risk and emotions.

 Neurochemically, flow is characterised by the release of six performance-enhancing and mood-improving hormones: